MARINE OODINIUM (Amyloodinium Ocellatum) a species of dinoflagellates; Also occasionally known as Coral Fish Disease or Saltwater Velvet.

-    I will also note that this dip is more effective for Oodinium than Cryptocaryon even though I recommend this for both infestations due to the fact that the Oodinium Cyst does not imbed nearly as deep as the Cryptocaryon cyst does, allowing for a much more likely rupture of the cell membrane due to osmotic pressure.
+I will also note that this dip is more effective for Oodinium than Cryptocaryon even though I recommend this for both infestations due to the fact that the Oodinium Cyst does not embed nearly as deep as the Cryptocaryon cyst does, allowing for a much more likely rupture of the parasite cell membrane due to osmotic pressure.

 The bottom line is this is a VERY effective procedure for Oodinium (& a slightly lesser degree for Brooklynella)!

 As for this "seasoned" sponge filter, the best way to have this on hand is to plan ahead an always have a at least a small sponge filter running in either your main display tank, refugium, or sump (if you have the second two).
 This way you simply remove this filter and place it in your hospital (or quarantine tank too).
 The Hydro Sponge #2

 Use these containers with at least TWO prepared with temperature adjusted pre-mixed saltwater.
 After each dip (minimum once per day is recommended), move the fish to a NEW hospital tank or container and dispose of the old water from the previous container.
 I recommend this procedure for 10-14 days.
 If possible still wait a full three weeks before returning to your display aquarium.